 CEL-SCI expects that significant additional capital will be needed in the future to continue its planned operations.
 To raise additional capital, CEL-SCI may in the future offer additional shares of its common stock or other securities convertible into or exchangeable for its common stock.
-To the extent CEL-SCI raises additional capital by issuing equity securities, CEL-SCI's stockholders may experience substantial dilution.
-These sales may result in material dilution to CEL-SCI's existing stockholders and new investors could gain rights superior to existing stockholders.
+To the extent

+CEL-SCI raises additional capital by issuing equity securities, CEL-SCI's stockholders may experience substantial dilution and new investors could gain rights superior to existing stockholders.